ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/uri.rst

         'gender'  => 'male'
     )

-  The first parameter of the function lets you set an offset.
+  The first parameter of the method lets you set an offset.
 By default it is set to 3 since your URI will normally contain a controller/function in the first and second segments.
 Example::